 Tip

-Running the bridge in a minimal environment (headless Linux, sway without a polkit agent) is fine — you just can't use Doctor's privileged fixes.
+Running the bridge in a minimal environment (headless Linux, sway without a polkit agent) is fine — you just can't use the Support page's privileged fixes.
 Install the required files manually or start a polkit agent before launching the bridge.

 The app should work.
-If it doesn't, Diagnostics' event log will show more detail than Doctor's one-line status.
-Head there next, or jump to Troubleshooting for common symptoms and fixes.
+If it doesn't, switch to the Diagnostics tab — its event log will show more detail than Health checks' one-line statuses.
+Or jump to Troubleshooting for common symptoms and fixes.